Convention center

 A convention center (American English; or conference centre in British English) is a large building that is designed to hold a convention, where individuals and groups gather to promote and share common interests.
 Convention centers typically offer sufficient floor area to accommodate several thousand attendees.
 Very large venues, suitable for major trade shows, are sometimes known as exhibition halls.
 Convention centers typically have at least one auditorium and may also contain concert halls, lecture halls, meeting rooms, and conference rooms.
 Some large resort area hotels include a convention center.

+In Francophone countries, the term is palais des congrès (such as the Palais des Congrès de Paris) or centre des congrès (such as the Centre des congrès de Quebec).